Tejas108/RainWorld-HTML5-Sass-Starter/README.md

-RW_Starter_Theme
+RainWorld HTML5 Sass Starter
 ================

-WordPress starter theme with Sass and HTML5 semantics
+A tasty starter theme for WordPress.
+Built with semantic HTML5 and Sass.
+Bourbon, Bitters and Neat baked right in.